Vogue Recovery Center

 Vogue Recovery Center - Phoenix, AZ

-Vogue Recovery Center is a substance and mental health rehab center located at 4122 North 17th Street in the 85016 zip code in Phoenix, AZ.
+Vogue Recovery Center is a dual diagnosis rehab center located at 4122 North 17th Street in the 85016 zip code in Phoenix, AZ.
 It is operated by a private for-profit organization.
-Vogue Recovery Center provides relapse prevention from naltrexone, administers naltrexone and prescribes suboxone.
-Some of the treatment approaches used by Vogue Recovery Center include motivational interviewing, dialectical behavior therapy and CBT.
-Vogue Recovery Center provides partial hospitalization, 30 day inpatient rehab and long-term rehab.
-It also provides inpatient dual diagnosis treatment and residential treatment for substance abuse.
-Other addiction treatment offered includes internet use disorder treatment, gambling disorder treatment and general addiction disorder treatment.
+Vogue Recovery Center provides suboxone prescription, relapse prevention from naltrexone and administers naltrexone.
+Some of the treatment approaches used by Vogue Recovery Center include motivational interviewing, dialectical behavior therapy and counseling for trauma victims.
+Vogue Recovery Center provides intensive outpatient treatment, short term inpatient rehab and residential rehab.
+It also provides residential treatment for substance use and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
+Other addiction treatment offered includes internet use disorder treatment, general addiction disorder treatment and treatment for gambling disorder.

 Address: 4122 North 17th Street, Phoenix, AZ 85016